 - Intellectual curiosity and imagination and a desire to expand the sense of what it means to be human

-Incoming freshmen should look at the special website to prepare them for freshman orientation (updated annually).
+Incoming freshmen should look at the special Jewish Studies website to prepare them for freshman orientation (updated each May).
 Current Indiana University students should explore the Undergraduate Jewish Studies website.
 High school students should see the Prospective Jewish Studies Students website.